Lupin3000/AugmentedReality/readme.md

 ## Run examples

-- `example_0.py` shows for each detected marker the respective ID.
+- `example_01.py` shows for each detected marker the respective ID.
-- `example_1.py` shows scaled pictures on each marker position.
+- `example_02.py` shows for each detected marker a letter from alphabet.
+- `example_03.py` shows the distance between two markers (_pixels, cm_).
-- `example_2.py` shows scaled video loops on each marker position.
+- `example_05.py` shows a scaled picture on each marker.
-- `example_3.py` shows scaled pictures on two marker positions.
+- `example_06.py` shows a scaled video on each marker.
-- `example_4.py` shows a line and distance (_pixels, cm_) between two markers.
+- `example_07.py` shows a scaled picture between two markers.

 > In the examples you still have to specify the length or height of the ArUco markers in meters in the Python script constant: **MARKER_SIZE** (_example: 3.5cm is 0.035m_).
 >